Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Reinforcement Learning

-Notably, the reward function has aspects similar to those of previous RL-based adaptive time-steppers.
+The reward function shares some aspects with previous RL-based adaptive time-steppers.
 More specifically, the reward is structured such that it encourages the largest possible time-step~\cite{dellnitz2023efficient}, considers computational time~\cite{dong2022adaptive,xu2023adaptive}, and penalizes the reward given a measure of error~\cite{dellnitz2023efficient}.
-However, the particular form is different than previous works, and novelly, we apply negative rewards for scenarios in which the nonlinear iterations did not converge.
+Notice, however, that the negative reward term of~\cref{eq: reward} is not considered in~\cite{dellnitz2023efficient,dong2022adaptive,xu2023adaptive}, but in the case of nonsmooth problems, where non-convergence is more unlikely, it is essential.
+More generally, it is worth emphasizing that the definition of the reward function encodes the main aspects for accelerating the time integration of nonsmooth problems, as it will be showcased in~\cref{sect: RL perfomance}.

+Within this reward, the only free hyperparameter is the scalar $\alpha$, which controls the trade-off between accuracy and speed.
+A sensitivity analysis covering three orders of magnitude of $\alpha$ is presented in~\cref{sec: example}.
+As a rule of thumb, users should use $\alpha=\frac{1}{q}$, where $q=\frac{1}{p+1}$ to approach the optimal time step (optimal in the sense of Appendix~\ref{sec: heuristic} and to decrease $\alpha$ below $\frac{1}{q}$ to prioritize speed over accuracy or conversely increase $\alpha$ above $\frac{1}{q}$ for higher accuracy.
+However, the above rule of thumb might not always hold for nonsmooth problems, as those studied in this paper.
+Our experience suggests $\alpha\in[0.5, 16]$ covers the most practical use case explored here, with the ideal value often around $\alpha\in[1,8]$ (see~\cref{sec: example}), depending on the particular dynamical system.